-Additional policies and procedures are in place regarding school attendance and behaviour.
+Additional policies and procedures are in place regarding setting attendance and behaviour.

-The school recognises that absence from and exclusion from may be indicators of abuse and neglect, including the exploitation of children.
+The setting recognises that children being absent, particularly repeatedly and/or for prolonged periods and exclusion from may be indicators of abuse and neglect, including the exploitation of children.
 The DSL will regularly liaise with members of staff with responsibility for behaviour and attendance to ensure risk is identified and appropriate intervention is in place to protect children from harm.

-The school will work in partnership with Surrey Police and other partners for reporting children that go missing from the school site during the school day.
+The setting will work in partnership with Surrey Police and other partners for reporting children that go missing from the setting site during the setting day.
 Staff will be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.